ggreeley/MemoryOrg/README.md

 Blank (NA) values (not shown in example above, but see example data) will *not* count toward a pair.
 Thus, if you want intrusions to count, simply leave them in the protocol.
 If you don't want intrusions to count, and want them to break pairs of words, remove the word and leave an empty cell.

 ## SOMA
 Both SOMA functions take two arguments: a vector of words (recall output), another vector of words (another recall output), and...another vector of words (another recall output).
 Computationally equivalent to PF, but with a kew difference in motivation, SOMA assesses the number of forward and backward pairs of items **across multiple individuals**.
 That is, it is a measure of shared organization.
+Specifically, these functions handle triads (i.e., responses of three individuals).
+SOMA_all produces dyad level SOMA and measurements, but if just two individuals are being compared, you should just use PF_all or PF.
+Just as with ARC and PF, reading-in a CSV or similar file with the output of a participant (cleaned appropriately) is also possible - see example data.

+The only difference between the two SOMA functions is that SOMA_all produces the componet measures (number of common items, number of observed pairs, etc.) while PF produces only PF.

+SOMA_all
 ```r
 resp_A <- c("king", "palace", "forest", "poem")
 resp_B <- c("walnut", "sorrow", "mountain", "game", "forest", "poem")